 The Department generally does not accept students with an overall grade point average of less than 3.0 in their undergraduate years at the University of Alberta, or an equivalent qualification from another institution.
-Where applicable (see §183.2.3), a minimum TOEFL score of 580 is required for all graduate students.
+Where applicable (see §203.2.4), a minimum TOEFL score of 600 (paper-based) or 250 (computer-based) is required for all graduate students.
 Additional information on specific requirements for admission to the MSc and PhD programs is found below, under the respective degree headings.